wbadart/checkpoints/README.md

     ...
 ```

+Decorated as such, `my_func` will only compute its results if the
+cache file, `data/preprocessed/my_func.csv` doesn't exist.
+If it
+does, it will simply read that and return it.
+(Note: don't go wild,
+you'll only get a benefit if it's faster to read a file than execute
+the processing.)

 But like any decorator can also be applied to just a single call-site
 of the function to be cached: